PlasticRanger

 • Wash the eyeglasses properly to locate and identify the scratches.
 Washing is an important step as it will clean the plastic lens and makes the scratches identifiable, which is essential to remove them.

 • Spread the paste properly over the scratched area.
-The paste must cover all the scratched parts properly.
+The paste must cover all the scratched parts adequately.

 • Rub the applied paste with a firm hand with a microfiber cloth.
 Doing that constantly a few times will make the cloth capture all the scratches.
 However, keep the pressure steady, or it will create more scratches which we need to avoid at any cost.